SSWConsulting/SSW.Rules.Content/rules/powerbi-template-app/rule.md

 3. Authenticate to the database
 ![](app-connect-data-authenticate.png)
 4. Once authenticated, users can start exploring the app with their own data 🚀

+### Pros
+- **Ease of Distribution:** Template apps provide an easy way to distribute Power BI content to external users.
+Once published to the Power BI service, these apps can be shared widely without needing to individually manage access permissions.
+- **Ease of Maintainance:** Template apps simplify the process of updating and maintaining the Power BI content with their Release Management.
+- **Data Source Flexibility:** Users can easily integrate their own data.
+- **Trial with Sample Data:** Testing the app with sample data allows users to easily explore and understand features before using their own data.
+As an added bonus this is also great for demos.

+### Cons
+- **Dependency on Power BI Environment:** External users need to have access to Power BI (either Pro or Premium license), which may limit the accessibility for some users.
+To create Template Apps a Power BI Pro license is necessary.
+- **Initial Setup Complexity:** Setting up a template app for external sharing require more overhead to set it up.
+- **Limited Customization for End Users:** While creators can customize the app, end users have limited ability to modify or interact with the content beyond basic filtering and slicing.
+- **Performance Considerations:** Large datasets or complex visualizations may impact the performance and loading times for end users.

 ### Learn more
 - [What are Power BI template apps?](https://learn.microsoft.com/en-us/power-bi/connect-data/service-template-apps-overview)